-- 1.10 This Safety Guide applies to all facilities and activities that involve handling of fissile material, except those that are intentionally designed to be critical, for example a reactor core in a nuclear reactor, or a critical assembly.
-In this publication, 'handling of fissile material' refers to all activities involving fissile material including its processing, use, storage, movement (i.e. within the site) and transport (i.e. off the site), as well as the management of radioactive waste containing fissile material. - 1.11 The recommendations provided in this Safety Guide cover criticality safety during operational states and during conditions that are referred to as credible abnormal conditions, from initial design, through commissioning, operation to decommissioning.
-It also applies to the design, operation and post-closure of waste disposal facilities.
-This Safety Guide also provides recommendations on planning the emergency response in case of a criticality accident. - 1.12 The recommendations provided in this Safety Guide address: approaches to and criteria for ensuring subcriticality; identification of credible abnormal conditions; conducting criticality safety assessments; verification, benchmarking and validation of calculation methods; safety measures to ensure subcriticality, and management of criticality safety.
+1.10 This Safety Guide applies to all facilities and activities in which fissile material is handled, except those facilities that are intentionally designed to be critical, for example a reactor core in a nuclear reactor, or a critical assembly.
+In this publication, 'handling of fissile material' refers to all activities involving fissile material, including its processing, use, storage, movement (i.e. within the site) and transport (i.e. off the site), as well as the management of radioactive waste containing fissile material.

+1.11 The recommendations provided in this Safety Guide cover criticality safety during operational states and during conditions referred to as 'credible abnormal conditions', from initial design, through commissioning and operation, to decommissioning.
+It also applies to the design, operation and post-closure stages of waste disposal facilities.
+This Safety Guide also provides recommendations on planning the emergency response to a criticality accident.

-Material, IAEA Safety Standards Series No. SSG-27, IAEA, Vienna (2014).
+1 INTERNATIONAL ATOMIC ENERGY AGENCY, Criticality Safety in the Handling of Fissile Material, IAEA Safety Standards Series No. SSG-27, IAEA, Vienna (2014).